newrelic/nr-labs-pathpoint/docs/guides/usage/usage.md

 By surfacing these details and jumping-off points into other parts of the platform, Pathpoint simplifies problem identification and drives to next steps in an investigation very quickly.

-Can also combine these features with Playback mode (see [Revisit a period of time](#how-to-playback)) to investigate an event that occurred in the past.
+You can also combine these features with Playback mode (see [Revisit a period of time](#how-to-playback)) to investigate an event that occurred in the past.

 ### <a id="how-to-playback"></a>Revisit a period of time